Home Treatment and Diet to Soothe Diverticulitis

 • Spread of the bacteria within the colon into the surrounding tissues

-• Rupture of diverticulum into the abdominal cavity causing a life threatening infection called bacterial peritonitis.
+• The rupture of the diverticulum into the abdominal cavity causes a life-threatening infection called bacterial peritonitis.

-• Erosion of the inflamed diverticulum into the urinary bladder, leading to the bladder infection.
+• Erosion of the inflamed diverticulum into the urinary bladder leads to the bladder infection.

-Patients with wild mild episodes of pain can be treated at home with enough rest.
-However, a doctor should be visited immediately at the first sign of diverticulitis as he may possibly suggest antibiotics after a thorough examination.
+Patients with mild pain episodes can be treated at home with enough rest.
+However, a doctor should be visited immediately at the first sign of diverticulitis as he may suggest antibiotics after a thorough examination.

 Call the doctor right away if :

-Doctor may ask for several types of tests to diagnose the condition.
-He would ask for health history, symptoms and ongoing medications.
+The doctor will suggest several tests to diagnose the condition.
+He will also ask for health history, symptoms, and ongoing medications.

-Your doctor may also order other tests like:
+Your doctor may also prescribe other tests like:

 • Blood tests – check for anemia, inflammation, liver or kidney problems

-• Imaging tests – abdominal CT scan, an abdominal ultrasound for gastrointestinal tract pictures.
+• Imaging tests – abdominal CT scan, abdominal ultrasound for gastrointestinal tract pictures

 • Stool tests – GI infections

-• Pregnancy test in women to rule out pregnancy.
+• Pregnancy tests for women to rule out pregnancy

 The treatment depends on the severity of the condition.
-In case of uncomplicated diverticulitis, possibly home treatment or remedies are suggested.
-The home treatment for diverticulitis usually include rest and fluids with required follow-ups.
-Doctor may also prescribe some medications along with low-fiber diet, a liquid diet, etc.
+In case of uncomplicated diverticulitis, home treatment or remedies may be suggested.
+Home treatment for diverticulitis usually includes rest and fluids with required follow-ups.
+The doctor may also prescribe some medications along with a low-fiber diet, a liquid diet, etc.

-Along with the normal fiber diet that helps prevent constipation and further formation of diverticula, anti-spasmodic drugs may be the part of the treatment for diverticulitis.
+Along with the normal fiber-rich diet that helps prevent constipation and further formation of diverticula, anti-spasmodic drugs can be part of the treatment for diverticulitis.
 Drugs commonly prescribed for diverticulitis include:

 Oral antibiotics prescribed for mild symptoms include:

-Over-the-counter medications like acetaminophen (Tylenol) may be taken to ease the discomfort.
+Over-the-counter medications like Acetaminophen (Tylenol) ease the discomfort.

 If medical treatment fails, surgical intervention is required.
-Surgery involves drainage of pus cells and surgical removal of the colon segment containing diverticula.
-In people with persistent bleeding, surgical removal of the bleeding diverticulum is done.
-Hence, it is important to accurately diagnose where the bleeding happens.
+Surgery involves draining pus cells and removing the colon segment containing diverticula.
+In people with persistent bleeding, the bleeding diverticulum is removed.
+Hence, it is essential to accurately diagnose where the bleeding happens.

 Soothe Diverticulitis-Surgical Treatment For Diverticulitis